firefreak9/Punchy/README.md

 7. The watch shows **[ RESTORING ]** with a live entry count
 8. When complete it confirms **RESTORE DONE — N ENTRIES**

-> The restore reads punch times exactly as they appear in your sheet, so times are always correct regardless of timezone.
+The restore reads punch times exactly as they appear in your sheet, so times are always correct regardless of timezone.

 ---

 ## Tips

-- **Up to 365 days** of punch history are stored on the watch at any time
+- Up to 365 days of punch history are stored on the watch at any time
-- **Pay rates** are stored per entry — changing your rate later won't affect old punches
+- Pay rates are stored per entry — changing your rate later won't affect old punches, unless you use **Apply This Rate to Past Year**
+- Tax and deduction settings apply live to *all* history automatically — no need to reapply anything after changing them
-- **Overtime** is split automatically in the Pay Dashboard based on your threshold setting
+- Overtime is split automatically in the Pay Dashboard based on your OT Calculation Mode and threshold
-- **Clock Out Nearest** is useful if you punch out at roughly the same time each day — it pre-selects the nearest 15-minute mark so you rarely need to scroll
+- Snap In / Snap Out are useful if you punch at roughly the same time each day — they pre-select the nearest interval so you rarely need to scroll
+- Hold Select on the calendar to jump straight into the picker you need next
+- Hold Select on any time picker for precise hour/minute control
-- **Voice notes** are saved per day and visible on the calendar screen
+- Voice notes are saved per day and visible on the calendar screen

 ---